-Central Sussex College sits at the heart of the Gatwick Diamond with campuses across central Sussex, and is one of the education partners in the Gatwick Diamond Initiative; an economic development group representing the business interests and skill requirements of employers across the sub-region, which crosses the Surrey/Sussex border.
+Central Sussex College (now Crawley College) sits at the heart of the Gatwick Diamond with campuses across central Sussex, and is one of the education partners in the Gatwick Diamond Initiative; an economic development group representing the business interests and skill requirements of employers across the sub-region, which crosses the Surrey/Sussex border.
 It has a high profile within the local community and amongst local/sub-regional employers and is active in many educational and business forums.
 The College employs around 800 staff.

 Central Sussex College approached The Telemarketing Company to run a campaign focused on an Organisational Needs Analysis (ONA) approach, with the primary aim of securing face to face or telephone appointments with employers to discuss their training needs and the funding opportunities available to them.